How to run a World Cup pub sweepstake in 2026

 Pubs and sweepstakes go together like football and a cold pint.
 But running one properly — taking entries, managing the draw, tracking who's paid, keeping the standings visible — is more work than it looks when you've got 60 regulars all wanting to know where they stand.

-Why the pub sweepstake matters
+Why the pub sweepstake matters commercially

 A well-run sweepstake keeps regulars coming back throughout the eight weeks of the tournament.
 Someone who drew Brazil needs to be in to watch Brazil games.
 Someone with a points lead wants to celebrate at the bar.
 Someone trailing needs to drown their sorrows.